INSTRUCTIONS:If the players do not work in your browser, click on the YouTube icons

 Paul began work on improving the camera and he also developed a projector, the Theatrograph, giving the first public demonstration on 20th February 1896 at Finsbury Technical College.
 The demonstration proved successful and he was soon hired by enterprising businessmen to hold regular showings at venues around London - including the Egyptian Hall (the principle hall within being used by Maskelyn & Cook for their illusion and magic shows) from 19 March 1896.
 It was during this time that he met Walter R. Booth.

-Sales of Paul’s cameras and projectors soared [his mark 2 improved model of the Theatrograph sold for £80 and this machine formed the prototype for the modern film projector].
+Sales of the R. W. Paul cameras and projectors soared, his mark 2 improved model of the Theatrograph sold for 80 pounds and this machine formed the prototype for the modern film projector.
 Paul was kept incredibly busy spending evenings traveling from music hall to music hall rewinding the films during each journey before showing them at the next venue.
-Between March 1886 and March 1897, Paul managed to make a profit of over £12,000 from an initial investment of £1000.
-In 1898 Paul began construction on Britain’s first film studios in Muswell Hill, North London and during that summer produced over eighty short dramatic films.
+Between March 1886 and March 1897, Paul managed to make a profit of over 12,000 pounds from an initial investment of 1000 pounds.
+In 1898 Paul began construction on the first film studios in Britain at Muswell Hill, North London and during that summer produced over eighty short dramatic films.

 This film WAS made and released in 1901 (released 1902 in the States) and NOT 1907 as some website resources state (a typo mistake on one site stating that the film was made in 1907 has led to many wrongly accepting this as the correct date.
 You should ignore the date given on the following film clip).

 The Haunted Curiosity Shop is a showcase of the elaborate

 and ambitious special effects and techniques developed by director and

 W.R.
 Booth and producer and inventor R.W.
 Paul.
 The story features a curiosity

 shop owner discovering that the various pieces of bric-a-brac on his